 Women's pursuit of educational and professional goals is intrinsically tied to their ability to determine whether and when to have children.
 Since the Supreme Court recognized in Griswold v.
 Connecticut, 410 U.S. 113 (1965), and Eisenstadt v.
-Baird, 405 U.S. 438 (1972), that the constitutionally protected right to privacy encompasses the right to access contraception, the number of working women has grown considerably and women have increasingly advanced into senior business roles.
+Baird, 405 U.S. 438 (1972), that the constitutionally protected right to privacy encompasses the right to access contraception, the number of working women in the U.S. has grown considerably and women have increasingly advanced into senior business roles.

 The increased number of women in the workforce has added trillions of dollars to the nation's annual gross domestic product.2 In 2009, women-owned small businesses contributed \$2.8 trillion to the American economy each year, accounting for over 15% of gross domestic product.3 American women contribute to economic innovation, productivity, and growth.
-These outcomes would not be possible without women's ability to control their own reproductive health, including access to contraception.
-That access was meaningfully expanded through the ACA and its implementing regulations, which eliminated cost-sharing obligations for an array of essential preventative medicine and health services, including contraceptive services.
-At least 55 million women gained access to no-cost contraceptive coverage under the ACA.4 The IFRs will march this progress
+These